 After the conclusion of the annual independent audit and public announcement of financial results, the Board of Directors typically allocates an annual amount of shares for employee options each year at its regularly scheduled Board meeting following the audited close of the prior year's financial performance.
-Option shares
+Allocated shares are usually reserved for awards later in the year to employees, including new or key employees with increased responsibilities.
+The Compensation and Benefits Committee approves all awards, and the closing price on the date of the approval is the exercise price of the option shares.
+According to policy, awards are not made in advance of material news events, or when material non-public information is known.

-In November 2016, option awards were granted to 41 U.S., Ireland, UK, Canada and Australia employees to purchase a total of 28,000 shares at an exercise price of \$58.50 per share.
-1,000 of those shares have been cancelled as of March 2017.
-No option awards were made in 2015.
+In December 2018, option awards were granted to 45 U.S., Ireland, UK, Canada and Australia employees to purchase a total of 22,400 shares at an exercise price of \$74.64 per share.
+Five hundred of the 2018 awarded shares have been cancelled as of March 2019.

-Employee and director options vest over a four-year period, with a ten-year exercise period.
+Employee and director options vest over a four-year period, with a ten-year exercise period as long as the employee remains employed.
 Management expects to recommend additional options be awarded on an annual basis to the Company's key employees based on its belief that sharing ownership of the Company with those who help create its success is the best way to assure growth in stockholder value.

 - Retirement Plans.
-The Company has sponsored a 401(k) retirement plan for U.S. employees since 1985, a contributory retirement plan for Irish employees since 1998, a contributory retirement plan for Femcare UK employees since March 2011, and a contributory retirement plan for Femcare Australia employees since December 2013.
+The Company has sponsored a 401(k) retirement plan for U.S. employees since 1985, a contributory retirement plan for Irish employees since 1998, a contributory retirement plan for Femcare UK employees since 2011, a contributory retirement plan for Femcare Australia employees since 2013, and a contributory retirement plan for Femcare Canada employees since 2017.
 In addition to meeting statutory requirements, the Compensation and Benefits Committee believes that a continuance of the retirement plans is consistent with ensuring a stable employment base by helping to provide Company employees with a vehicle to build long-term financial security.
-In 2016, the Company contributed and paid administrative costs at a total expense, including all of its subsidiaries, of about \$156,000.
-For 2017, the Board of Directors has approved continuing the retirement plan contributions on the same basis as in 2016, including new Canada employees. - (5) Group Benefit Plans.
+In 2018, the Company contributed and paid administrative costs at a total expense, including all of its subsidiaries, of \$176,000.
+For 2019, the Board of Directors has approved continuing the retirement plan contributions on the same basis as in 2018. - (5) Group Benefit Plans.
 In the U.S., the Company provides group medical, dental and life insurance benefit plans for its employees.
 For U.S. employees, the health benefits plan is consistent with self-funded group plans offered by other companies.
 The portion of the monthly premium cost is paid by U.S. plan participants on a graduated scale so that higher paid employees pay a higher premium.
 In Ireland, the UK, Canada and Australia, employees do not pay premiums, and are provided medical and life coverages consistent with benefits provided to employees of similar companies.